-Entries are open now for the AMR Award
+Entries are closed for the 2025 AMR Award

 The AMR (antimicrobial resistance) Award celebrates people and groups who are helping to fight antimicrobial resistance.
 This includes using antibiotics responsibly, preventing infections, or finding new ways to reduce antibiotic use.